 It might seem unprofessional to point out failings in a competitor but we are passionate about selling CCTV which does what it says on the tin.
 As an industry we are unregulated, advertising standards seem not to apply to the world of CCTV.
 We sell a lot of equipment to people who have previously purchased from Maplins or others and been disappointed because their equipment didn't live up to the marketing hype.
 For us it's easy, we can spot all the errors because it's what we do for a living but if CCTV isn't your thing you don’t know any better.
 So what are the problems?

 Looking through the various descriptions on Maplins website there was a lot of confusion.
 Potentially misleading information and stuff that simply wasn't true.
 A good example would be the effective ranges they quoted for their cameras.
-They were hugely optimistic in some cases "30 metre range" cameras would struggle to identify someone at 5 metres because of the wide angle lens fitted.
+They were hugely optimistic in some cases "30-metre range" cameras would struggle to identify someone at 5 metres because of the wide-angle lens fitted.
 Have a look at the optical range section elsewhere in our camera buying guide.

 Another area where Maplins could use 5 minutes in the classroom was in their use of TVL or television lines.
 They seemed to think it is the holy grail of camera quality; it isn’t as we explain in our guide to TVL.
 They advertised 1000TVL cameras for sale when in reality those cameras were really only 560TVL.
 The 1000 lines were across the entire width of the widescreen but you measure TVL in a square equal to the height of the image, not across the whole screen.
 In any other industry it would be illegal, look what happened to VW when their cars failed to achieve advertised fuel economy figures.

-In many instances information provided was misleading meaning people could be fooled into thinking they are buying equipment somewhat superior to the reality.
+In many instances, the information provided was misleading meaning people could be fooled into thinking they are buying equipment somewhat superior to reality.
 A good example of this might be DVR recorders which record in D1 or 960H resolution but have "Up to 1080P display resolution".
 Someone could see 1080P and think they are buying a high definition DVR.
 The reality is it is impossible to see 1080P camera images, only the DVR menu will potentially show in a higher resolution.

 Many of the products sold by Maplins were not compatible with other equipment.
-Ideally everything you use for a CCTV system should be industry standard using the same connections, voltage and communication language.
-With Maplins cameras or DVR recorders would often only work together if they were from the same specific range.
+Ideally, everything you use for a CCTV system should be industry-standard using the same connections, voltage and communication language.
+With Maplins cameras or DVR, recorders would often only work together if they were from the same specific range.
 This is particularly important if you want to upgrade equipment, it turns out that more suitable cameras aren't available within that family of products and you can't purchase elsewhere.
 Further down the line if you have any component failures you discover the necessary cameras or recorders are no longer sold so you have to replace the entire system.
 Everything we sell is industry standard.
 You are not limited to a particular brand or manufacturer.

 Maplins merely repeated what manufacturers told them verbatim and didn't really understand the technology.
 A good example of this would be their treatment of 960H recording resolution.
 They claimed a 30% improvement in resolution compared to D1 equipment.
 The truth is both D1 and 960H record at identical resolutions, the pixel density is the same.
-The difference is a 960H image is 16:9 widescreen aspect ratio rather than D1's 4:3 aspect ratio.
+The difference is a 960H image is a 16:9 widescreen aspect ratio rather than D1's 4:3 aspect ratio.
 The extra pixels are used to populate that additional area to the side of the screen, they aren't used to provide a higher resolution.